Bylaws of the Westside Regional Alliance of Councils (WRAC)

 The Board of the WRAC shall meet at regular intervals, generally monthly, and at each meeting, the date, time and place of the next meeting shall be announced.
 Special meetings may be called by any two officers or a majority of all voting Representatives by giving written notice (by email or fax) at least 24 hours in advance.
-All regular and special meetings of Members shall be within the geographic area of the WRAC.
+All regular and special meetings of Members shall be within the geographic area of WRAC or via teleconference.

-A quorum for the transaction of business at a meeting of the Board or a General meeting shall consist of a majority of duly appointed Representatives, or their Alternates, of the current roster of Member Organizations.
+A quorum for the transaction of business at a meeting of the Board meeting shall consist of a majority of duly appointed Representatives, or their Alternates, of the current roster of Member Organizations.

-The Chair of WRAC shall be responsible to set the agenda for all Board and General meetings.
+The Chair of WRAC shall be responsible to set the agenda for all Board meetings.
 Any Member Organization may request an item to be placed on the agenda for the next Board meeting by written notice to the Chair at least two weeks before the scheduled meeting date, and said written notice shall include all supporting reports and documents for review by members at the upcoming meeting.
-The agenda and notice of meeting shall be distributed by email to the Representative and Alternate of each Member Organization at least 48 hours prior to the meeting.
+The agenda and notice of all Board and Committee meetings shall be distributed by email to the Representative and Alternate of each Member Organization and posted to the WRAC website at least 48 hours prior to the meeting.

-The Chair, or in the absence of the Chair the Vice-Chair, shall preside over all Board or general meetings.
+The Chair, or in the absence of the Chair the Vice-Chair, shall preside over all Board meetings.
 The presiding officer may limit the total amount of time allocated to a particular issue and to each individual speaker.
-To the extent practicable, the conduct of meetings shall be governed by Rosenberg’s Rules of Order Latest Edition.
+To the extent practicable, the conduct of meetings shall be governed by the latest edition of Roberts Rules of Order.